 Searching records

-The format of a search request at the branch level (across tables) is as follows:
+The format of a search request at the branch level (across tables) has the following shape:

 tables: [